“For this they willfully forget: that by the word of God the heavens were of old, and the earth standing out of water and in the water…”

 For this they willfully forget:

-Scoffers want to deliberately forget that God created the world.
-They chose to conveniently forget the actions of God.
+Scoffers want to forget that God created the world deliberately.
+They chose to forget the actions of God conveniently.
 They cannot bear the idea of holding the reality of who God is and what He has done in their mind.
 God’s truth passes unnoticed by them.

-The phrase “this they willfully forget” is literally “this escapes them.
-These people do not want to know truth because they purposely shut down their volition toward God’s truth.
+The phrase “this they willfully forget” is literally this escapes them.
+These people do not want to know the truth because they purposely shut down their volition toward God’s truth.
 They shut their eyes to the facts.
 The world is not eternally stable.
 Things are not eternally and forever the same.
-Cataclysms can come.

 God’s truth is hidden from them due to their own will.
 Peter’s condemnation of evolutionary and uniformitarian cosmology of “latter day” intellectualism centers on the principle of catastrophism.
 The evidence of this is so clear to him that to deny it is “willful ignorance” on the part of those who reject it.

 Many scoffers shut their eyes to the facts.
 They cannot face the facts of God’s Word.
 Their ignorance is culpable.
 Any other idea than uniformitarianism is strange to them.
 That is why catastrophism escapes their thinking.